What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 | Lean mid-tier total — Denali | $14,210 |

-Note: Independent (unguided) Denali climbs run roughly $2,500–$4,000 all in — but require advanced glacier travel, crevasse rescue, and self-sufficiency at altitude that most Seven Summits chasers don’t have.
-NPS rejects roughly 5% of independent climbing applications based on insufficient experience.
-Premium mid-tier ($18,500) is the same expedition with a 1:2 guide ratio (instead of 1:3), which materially improves summit odds and safety margin.
+Independent (unguided) Denali climbs run roughly $2,500-$4,000 all in.
+Generally, these require advanced glacier travel, crevasse rescue, and self-sufficiency at altitude that most Seven Summits chasers don’t have.
+Specifically, NPS rejects roughly 5 percent of independent climbing applications based on insufficient experience.
+Notably, premium mid-tier ($18,500) is the same expedition with a 1:2 guide ratio (instead of 1:3), which meaningfully improves summit odds and safety margin.
 Worth it for most climbers.
+See our Denali climbing guide for full route detail.

 Carstensz Pyramid is the most logistically complex of all Seven Summits, often more complicated than Everest.
-The mountain itself is a short technical climb — Class 4–5 rock with fixed ropes — but it sits in the heart of West Papua, Indonesia, in a region with active separatist conflict, mining-company territorial control, and unpredictable permit politics.
-Climbers either take the multi-day jungle trek (rare in 2026, often closed) or the helicopter approach (now standard).
-The cost of Carstensz is almost entirely about getting to and from the mountain.
+Generally, the mountain itself is a short technical climb — Class 4-5 rock with fixed ropes.
+But it sits in the heart of West Papua, Indonesia, in a region with active separatist conflict, mining-company territorial control, and unpredictable permit politics.
+Specifically, climbers either take the multi-day jungle trek (rare in 2026, often closed) or the helicopter approach (now standard).
+Notably, the cost of Carstensz is almost entirely about getting to and from the mountain.

 |---|---|